ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

   - i_pc should validate to ~ i_c414/(1-prev_c414) shifted by the 2.37 years forward. i_c414 and prev_c414 comes from forecast.
   - i_c should validate to ~ 1/MST
-  - prevalence of pc ~ i_pc/(1-prev_c414) X 2.37 shifted by the 2.37 years forward.
+  - prevalence of pc ~ i_pc/(1-prev_c414) X 2.37
-  - prevalence of C should be 0 at the start and eventually catch up to forecast prevalence in later years
+  - prevalence of C should be 0 at the start and eventually catch up to forecast prevalence in later years (sooner than MST + 10)
   - EMR for clinical cancers should validate to CSMR/prev_c414 from forecasts.

 Assumptions and limitations

   - The MST was derived from a population of Korean men.
   - We do not use age-specific or sex-specific MST.
 Nor do we use different MSTs for HP risk factor exposure category.
   - We shifted the lower bound of the MST to 1.78 which is 1.6 months shorter for lower bound of the population ~approximately 5%.
 This means that these simulants in the lower bound stay in the PC state shorter than the Bae distribution suggests.
+Since the shortest screening interval is 1 year (1.6 months/12 months ~ 0.13) for the highest risk branch (H+, A-), this would only affect a very small fraction of the simulation.

 .. _5.3.2: